-If you got sick or injured and couldn’t work for a while, imagine that you at least felt safe and secure at home.
+If you were sick or injured and couldn’t work for a while, you’d want to feel safe and secure at home.

 Unfortunately, many Americans may not be able to pay their everyday expenses in this scenario.
 They might not be able to afford rent or a mortgage.

-That’s where individual disability insurance comes into play.
-“We generally think to protect our families and our assets through health, life, auto, and homeowners insurance, but we rarely think to protect our income stream,” says Stanley Poorman, a financial professional with Principal®.
+That’s where individual disability insurance comes in.
+“We generally think to protect our families and belongings through health, life, auto, and homeowners insurance, but we rarely think to protect our income stream,” says Stanley Poorman, a financial professional with Principal® .
 “It’s important to review your disability insurance coverage to make sure you have enough in place to cover your needs should you not be able to work and generate income.”

 1. Why do I need individual disability insurance?

 Because you’re human.
-Thinking about it after you’re sick or injured is too late.
-Maybe you’re thinking about the statistics of traffic accidents or whether you’re likely to break a bone while crushing the slopes on your snowboard.
-But the most common reason people can’t work is illness, not injury.
-Cancer, multiple sclerosis, and other issues are behind 96.5% of missed work.1
+Getting it after you’re sick or injured is too late.
+Maybe you’re thinking about the statistics of traffic accidents or whether you’re likely to break a bone while dominating the ski slopes.
+But the most common reason people can’t work is illness, not injury1—diagnoses like cancer, bipolar disorder, and arthritis.

 2. What does disability insurance cover?